Wood burning stoves and solid fuel heating

 Stove brands from Nordic countries may also show this certification, which sets out rigorous emission and efficiency targets for both stove production and usage.

 The purpose of the scheme is to help inform consumers about the importance of using clean, quality wood fuel to help reduce the impacts of domestic burning on the environment.
-Further information can be found in the leaflet below:
+Further information can be found on Ready to Burn website.

 Other useful guides on wood burning and open fires can be found on Defra website.

-Visit Department for Environment Food & Rural Affairs webpage for more information on Open fires and wood burning stoves and
+Visit Department for Environment Food & Rural Affairs webpage for more information on Open fires and wood burning stoves.

 Environmental Health team